chaPe4ever/flutter/ai/toolkit/commands/seed-instructions.md

 # Seed instructions (from `patterns/` and `setup/` folders)

 Purpose
-Provide a concise, repeatable process to seed data and project setup using the repository folders `patterns/` and `setup/`.
+Provide a concise, repeatable process to seed data and project setup using the repository folders `patterns/`, `setup/`, `breaking/`, `aliases/` and `commands/`.
 These instructions assume template files are plain-text formats commonly used in repos (JSON, YAML, or .md documentation files).

 ## Assumptions
-- Project root contains `patterns/` and `setup/` folders.
+- Project root contains `patterns/`, `setup/`, `breaking/`, `aliases/` and `commands/` folders.
-- Seed runners read templates from `patterns/` and use `setup/` for configuration and execution.
+- Seed runners read templates on parallel the above folders

 ## Typical folder layout that should be read before processing
 ai/toolkit/